ivoa-std/UCDList/README.md

 _This process has been described and demonstrated during the IVOA Interoperability Meeting of Oct.
 2019 in Groningen ; see [slides](https://wiki.ivoa.net/internal/IVOA/InterOpOct2019GitHub/IVOA_Github.pdf))_

+## Maintaining the term list

+This is done by the document editor; as a normal contributor, do *not* run make generate.

+After any change to ucd-list.txt or ucd-list-deprecated.txt, the document editor has to do two things:

+(a) make sure the change is documented in the appropriate "Changes
+    from..." section.

+(b) run ``make generate`` to update the in-document representation of
+    the two files.

 # License